creighton-lewis/cpts-notes/linux-tunneling.md

-# Port Tunneling and Forwarding
+# Linux Port Tunneling and Forwarding
 # Basics
 - When used: you are on a windows machine and you want to route traffic from within side a network to your local device or ip address
 - Commonly used tools include proxychains
-- Sometimes,

 **ptunnel-ng**